lrettig/react-native-stripe/README.md

 ## Features
 - Collect credit card information and convert to a Stripe token, all in native code.
 - Get billing and shipping information (name, address, phone number, email address) from Apple Pay.
+- Use a native Apple Pay button that auto-adjusts to its size and style.
 - Fall back on simple Stripe native credit card form for older devices.
 - Check if the device supports Apple Pay, and if so, whether it has cards configured.
 - If not, you can prompt the user to configure Apple Pay and enter a card.